Daft Punk reissuing ‘Random Access Memories’ with nine unreleased tracks

 Random Access Memories was originally released in 2013.
 It earned Daft Punk three Grammy Awards — Album of the Year, Best Engineered Album, Non-Classical, and Best Dance/Electronica Album.

-The 10th anniversary edition will be available for purchase on 12 May in double-CD and triple vinyl.
-It will also be made available for stream and download as well as in an Atmos mix on the same day.
+The 10th-anniversary edition will be available for purchase on 12 May in double CD and triple vinyl.
+It will also be made available for streaming and download as well as in an Atmos mix on the same day.

 Random Access Memories 10th Anniversary Edition, May 12th 2023